realadammatthew/humbleberger/src/copy/the-fulfillment-of-the-hebrew-scriptures.md

 # Yeshua: The Fulfillment of the Hebrew Scriptures

-## How our King Yeshua Fulfills Biblical Prophecy
+## Proclaiming Our King Yeshua as the Messiah Foretold

 ### Humbleberger Ministries

-Shalom, dear brothers and sisters,

-From the days of Moses to the prophets of old, our people have carried a great hope—the promise of the Messiah, the Anointed One who would fulfill God's purposes for Israel and the world.
-Over the centuries, many have wondered: when will the Messiah come?
-And how will we know Him?

-Today, I invite you to gently explore an important question: Could Yeshua fulfill the Hebrew Scriptures—not by replacing them, but by bringing them to fullness?

-### Fulfillment, Not Replacement

-When Christians speak of Yeshua "fulfilling" the Law and Prophets, they do not mean that He abolishes or erases them.
-Yeshua Himself said, "Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them" (Matthew 5:17).

-In Hebrew thought, fulfillment means bringing something to completion—like a seed growing into its full flower.
-The Torah, the sacrifices, the festivals, and the promises of the Prophets all form a beautiful story of God’s covenant with Israel.
-Christians believe that in Yeshua, this story reaches its appointed goal.

-### Prophetic Promises Realized

-Throughout the Tanakh, God gave us glimpses of the Messiah:

-- **Born in Bethlehem**: The prophet Micah declared that from Bethlehem would come a ruler for Israel (Micah 5:2).
-Yeshua was born there (Matthew 2:1-6).
-- **Riding on a donkey**: Zechariah spoke of Zion’s King coming humbly on a donkey (Zechariah 9:9), which Yeshua fulfilled when entering Jerusalem (Matthew 21:1-5).
-- **A suffering servant**: Isaiah 53 describes one who would be "pierced for our transgressions" and "bear the sin of many."
-Christians see in this the clearest portrait of Yeshua's sacrificial death on our behalf.
-- **They will look on Me whom they have pierced**: Zechariah 12:10 foreshadows a day when Israel will recognize the One they pierced, leading to mourning and repentance—a hope still awaiting full realization.

-These are just a few of the many prophecies Christians see as fulfilled in Yeshua’s first coming.

-### The Festivals and Sacrifices Point to Him

-Our sacred calendar is rich with meaning:

-- **Passover (Pesach)**: The blood of the lamb protected our ancestors in Egypt.
-Yeshua, called "the Lamb of God" (John 1:29), was crucified during Passover, offering His own blood for our ultimate deliverance.
-- **Firstfruits**: As the first sheaf was offered to God, Yeshua rose from the dead on this very day, becoming "the firstfruits of those who have fallen asleep" (1 Corinthians 15:20).
-- **Yom Kippur (Day of Atonement)**: The high priest entered the Holy of Holies once a year with blood for atonement.
-Christians believe Yeshua, as our great High Priest, entered the heavenly sanctuary with His own blood, securing eternal atonement (Hebrews 9:11-12).

-These observances are not abolished in Christian thought; rather, they find their fullest meaning in Yeshua.

-### A New Covenant, Foretold by Jeremiah

-Our prophet Jeremiah spoke of a _brit chadashah_ (New Covenant) when God would write His Torah on our hearts and forgive our iniquities (Jeremiah 31:31-34).
-Christians believe that through Yeshua, God has inaugurated this covenant, offering both forgiveness and inward transformation.

-### Respecting Jewish Objections

-Many of our Jewish sages have long objected that Yeshua did not fulfill all the Messianic promises.
-The Temple was destroyed, war and exile continued, and peace has not yet covered the earth.
-These are important concerns.

-However, Christians understand that some promises were fulfilled in Yeshua's first coming (atonement, resurrection, Spirit-given heart transformation), while others await His return (global peace, full restoration of Israel).
-Early Jewish expectations were not uniform; even ancient rabbinic texts speak of both a suffering Messiah (Messiah ben Joseph) and a victorious King (Messiah ben David).

-### An Invitation to Consider

-Dear friend, could it be that Yeshua fulfills the Hebrew Scriptures not by setting them aside, but by embodying their deepest hopes?
-Could He be the Lamb of God who bears our sins?
-The King who brings peace?
-The Servant who suffers for our healing?
-The High Priest who offers eternal atonement?

-I share this with deep love and respect, as a fellow seeker of the God of Abraham, Isaac, and Jacob.
-The Scriptures invite us to search diligently, to wrestle, to ask God for understanding.
-May He open all our hearts to see the fullness of His plan.

-"Seek the LORD while He may be found; call upon Him while He is near."
-(Isaiah 55:6)

-With love,

-A fellow seeker of Israel’s Messiah.
+---

+_"Rejoice greatly, Daughter Zion!
+Shout in triumph, Daughter Jerusalem!
+Look, your King is coming to you; he is righteous and victorious, humble and riding on a donkey, on a colt, the foal of a donkey."_
+**(Zechariah 9:9)**

+---

+## Shalom, beloved brothers and sisters,

+From the Torah of Moses to the visions of the prophets, the Hebrew Scriptures proclaim the hope of the Messiah—the Anointed One who redeems Israel and restores the world to God.
+With unwavering confidence and tender love, I declare that Yeshua of Nazareth is this Messiah, fulfilling the promises of the Tanakh with divine precision.
+Let us explore together how Yeshua brings the Scriptures to their glorious fulfillment, inviting you to embrace the truth of God’s Word in Him.

+---

+## Fulfillment, Not Replacement

+Yeshua does not abolish the Law and the Prophets; He brings them to their perfect completion.
+He Himself declared, “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them” (Matthew 5:17).
+In Hebrew thought, fulfillment is a seed blossoming into its full flower.
+The Torah, sacrifices, festivals, and prophetic promises form God’s covenant story with Israel, and Yeshua is its radiant culmination.
+Through Him, every word of Scripture shines with divine purpose, revealing God’s unchanging love for His people.

+---

+## Prophetic Promises Fulfilled in Yeshua

+The Tanakh overflows with prophecies that Yeshua has fulfilled:

+- **Born in Bethlehem**: Micah 5:2 foretold a ruler from Bethlehem, and Yeshua was born there (Matthew 2:1–6), confirming His messianic identity.
+- **Riding on a donkey**: Zechariah 9:9 promised Zion’s King would come humbly on a donkey, which Yeshua fulfilled entering Jerusalem (Matthew 21:1–5).
+- **A suffering servant**: Isaiah 53 portrays a servant “pierced for our transgressions,” bearing the sins of many.
+Yeshua’s sacrificial death on the cross perfectly fulfills this prophecy.
+- **Pierced and mourned**: Zechariah 12:10 declares, “They will look on Me whom they have pierced,” pointing to Yeshua’s crucifixion and the future repentance of Israel at His return.

+These are but a few of the countless prophecies Yeshua has fulfilled, proving He is the Messiah promised to Israel and the world.

+---

+## The Festivals and Sacrifices Find Their Meaning in Yeshua

+Our sacred calendar and sacrifices point directly to Yeshua:

+- **Passover (Pesach)**: The Passover lamb’s blood saved Israel in Egypt.
+Yeshua, the “Lamb of God” (John 1:29), was crucified during Passover, shedding His blood for our eternal redemption.
+- **Firstfruits**: The first sheaf offered to God prefigures Yeshua’s resurrection on the day of Firstfruits, as “the firstfruits of those who have fallen asleep” (1 Corinthians 15:20).
+- **Yom Kippur (Day of Atonement)**: The high priest’s annual atonement foreshadowed Yeshua, our great High Priest, who entered the heavenly sanctuary with His own blood, securing eternal forgiveness (Hebrews 9:11–12).

+These holy observances are not abolished but fulfilled in Yeshua, revealing Him as the heart of God’s redemptive plan.

+---

+## The New Covenant Through Yeshua

+Jeremiah 31:31–34 promised a _brit chadashah_ (New Covenant), where God would write His Torah on hearts and forgive sins forever.
+Yeshua inaugurated this covenant through His atoning death, declaring, “This cup is the new covenant in My blood” (Luke 22:20).
+Through His sacrifice and the gift of the Holy Spirit, Yeshua transforms hearts, enabling us to live out God’s Torah in love and obedience.
+This covenant does not replace Israel but restores her, opening salvation to all who trust in Him.

+---

+## Addressing Jewish Objections

+Some Jewish sages argue that Yeshua cannot be the Messiah, noting that global peace, the rebuilt Temple, and Israel’s full restoration remain unfulfilled.
+With deep respect, these objections miss the dual nature of messianic prophecy.
+Yeshua’s first coming fulfilled the promises of atonement and heart transformation (Isaiah 53, Jeremiah 31), while His return will bring global peace and Israel’s restoration (Isaiah 11, Micah 4).
+Ancient Jewish thought, including texts about a suffering “Messiah ben Joseph” and a victorious “Messiah ben David,” supports this two-fold mission.
+Yeshua alone fulfills both roles, as the suffering servant and the coming King.

+---

+## A Loving and Urgent Call to Faith

+Beloved, Yeshua is the Messiah who fulfills the Hebrew Scriptures with divine precision.
+He is the Lamb who bore our sins, the High Priest who offers eternal atonement, the King who will return in glory, and the Servant who brings healing through His wounds.
+The God of Abraham, Isaac, and Jacob has spoken through His Word, and Yeshua is its living fulfillment.
+As Isaiah 55:6 urges, “Seek the LORD while He may be found; call upon Him while He is near.”

+With all my heart, I urge you to search the Scriptures and seek the Lord.
+Ask Him to reveal His truth, and you will find Yeshua, the Messiah who loves you and gave Himself for you.
+The door of salvation is open now—embrace Him today, for His return draws near.

+In the boundless love and truth of Yeshua,

+A servant of Israel’s Messiah.